Chuba Hubbard

-Chuba Robert-Shamar Hubbard (CHOO-bə; born June 11, 1999) is a Canadian professional American football running back for the Carolina Panthers of the National Football League (NFL).
-He played college football at Oklahoma State, where he was named the Big 12 Offensive Player of the Year and won the Jon Cornish Trophy in 2019.
-Hubbard was drafted by the Panthers in the fourth round of the 2021 NFL Draft.
+Chuba Robert-Shamar Hubbard (CHOO-bə; born June 11, 1999) is a Canadian professional football running back for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys, where he was a unanimous All-American, named the Big 12 Offensive Player of the Year and won the Jon Cornish Trophy in 2019.
+Hubbard was selected by the Panthers in the fourth round of the 2021 NFL draft.